sciZer0/7/v/README.md

 As we can see, current true-decentralization isn't the one of the extremely-high level but at the same time is extremely expensive.

-The whole thing is that we can reach true-decentralization of the extremely-high level and for the extremely-low costs simultaneously.
+We can reach true-decentralization of the extremely-high level for the extremely-low costs.